griestopf/Fusee.Tutorial/Tutorial06/README.md

  1. Allow the PixelShader to access the pixels inside `Leaves.jpg`.
- 2. Tell the PixelShader for each screen pixel (a.k.a "Fragment") it is about to render, which pixel from `Leaves.jpg` it should take as the `albedo`.
+ 2. Tell the PixelShader for each screen pixel (a.k.a "Fragment") it is about to render, which pixel from the texture `Leaves.jpg` (a.k.a "Texel") it should take as the `albedo`.

 ###Textures are `uniform` Shader Parameters
 Everything that controlled the process how a vertex shader proceesses coordinates or how